cvanelteren/awesome-wm-widgets/brightness-widget/README.md

     49.18
     ```
 Depending on the chosen option change `GET_BRIGHTNESS_CMD` variable in **brightness.lua**.

+Personal notes:
+For some reason on my laptop; it will not read the proper values from light -G; I had to specifiy 'acpi_video1'.
+Intel_backlight command works through `randr`.
+However, as this issue only is present on laptop screen mode only, one can just use the acpi video.
+Furthermore, light -Lk needs similar adjustments.

 Then in **rc.lua** add the import on top of the file and then add widget to the wibox: